 | Mushy stool once | Mild irritation, stress, small diet change | Monitor + keep food consistent |

-| Watery stool (puddles) repeated | Higher dehydration risk; infection/parasites possible | Call vet same day if frequent |
+| Watery stool repeated | Higher dehydration risk; infection or parasites possible | Call vet same day if frequent |

-| Mucus (jelly-like coating) | Colitis/irritation; can come with straining | Monitor closely; call vet if repeated or with blood |
+| Mucus (jelly-like coating) | Colitis or irritation; can come with straining | Monitor closely; call vet if repeated or with blood |

-| Bright red blood streaks | Lower GI irritation/colitis; can still be serious | Call vet urgently, especially if frequent or with lethargy |
+| Bright red blood streaks | Lower GI irritation or colitis; can still be significant | Call vet urgently, especially if frequent or with lethargy |

-| Black/tarry stool | Possible digested blood (upper GI) | Emergency—go now |
+| Black/tarry stool | Possible digested blood from higher in the GI tract | Emergency — go now |

-| Straining with small squirts | Colitis can look like constipation | Don’t assume constipation—watch frequency and call vet if unsure |
+| Straining with small squirts | Colitis can look like constipation | Do not assume constipation; watch frequency and call vet if unsure |

 4) Common causes of diarrhea in cats

-4.1) Diet changes, treats, rich food, or “snacking”
+4.1) Diet changes, rich food, or “sneaky snacking”

 4.2) Food intolerance or sensitivity